 The Org Browser displays the available metadata types and their corresponding components in your default org.
-This feature makes it easier and simpler to retrieve metadata source, without having to use a manifest file.
-The Org Browser is available only in non-scratch orgs such as sandboxes or dev orgs.
+This feature makes it easier to retrieve metadata source, without having to use a manifest file.
+The Org Browser is available only in non source-tracked orgs such as sandboxes or Developer Edition orgs.

 Opening the Org Browser

 - Refresh available metadata types in the org

 - Retrieve source for metadata component

 - Retrieve source for all components of metadata type

 - Retrieve source for metadata component and open it in VS Code

 To open the Org Browser, click the cloud icon in the Activity Bar of the VS Code window (1).
 If you don’t see the icon, make sure your default org is set to a non source-tracked org.

 When you open the Org Browser, all the metadata for the default org is saved in your local project under the

 .sfdx directory to minimize the number of calls to the org.